javiannnnn/applied-machine-learning/README.md

 - An 80/20 stratified train-test split is used.
 - SMOTE raises the minority `ATTACK` class to half the size of `BENIGN`.
 - SMOTE is fitted only on training data.
-- During tuning, SMOTE is performed inside each cross-validation fold to prevent leakage.
+- During tuning, SMOTE is performed inside each cross-validation fold to prevent data leakage.

 ### Multiclass classification

 A layered strategy is used:

-- SMOTE is applied to selected minority classes that contain enough real examples.
+- SMOTE is applied to selected minority classes with enough real examples.
 - Balanced class weights support classes that are not oversampled.
 - Ultra-rare classes are not synthetically expanded from only a handful of samples.
 - Every ultra-rare training example is retained in the tuning subset.